A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Models and methods

-For the approximation of the fluid problem \eqref{eq:NS}, we adopt a semi-implicit BDF-FE scheme of order $\bdf$ like the one presented in \cite{resistivo}, where the same polynomial degree $r$ is considered for $V_h^r$ and $Q_h^r$, together with a SUPG-PSPG stabilization with VMS-inspired coefficients \cite{fortivms,bazilevs2007vms}.
+For the approximation of the fluid problem \eqref{eq:NS}, we adopt a semi-implicit BDF-FE scheme of order $\bdf$ as done by \cite{resistivo}, with the same polynomial degree $r$ for both $V_h^r$ and $Q_h^r$ and a SUPG-PSPG stabilization with VMS-inspired coefficients: cf.~\cite{fortivms,bazilevs2007vms}.

-The resulting numerical method reads as follows:\\ Given $\uu_h^n, n=0,\ldots,\bdf-1$, for each $n=\bdf,\ldots,N$, find $\uu_h^n,p_h^n$ such that
+The resulting numerical method reads as follows:\\ Given $\uu_h^n\in V_h^r, n=0,\ldots,\bdf-1$, for each $n=\bdf,\ldots,N$, find $\uu_h^n\in V_h^r,p_h^n\in Q_h^r$ such that